Algorithmic aspects of rotor-routing and the notion of linear equivalence: Linear equivalence

 \subsection{The number of unicycle-orbits}

-In this section, we relate the number of unicycle-orbits of the classical rotor-routing process to the order of the Picard group, using the connection between linear equivalence for chip-firing and for rotor-routing.
+In this section, we give a simple bijective proof for the fact that the number of unicycle-orbits of the classical rotor-routing process equals to the order of the Picard group.
+We note that this statement has been known, it follows from the combination of \cite[Theorem 1]{pham_rotor} and \cite[Theorem 2.10]{farrell-levine-coeulerian} and the author also gave a less direct proof for it in an earlier manuscript \cite[Proposition 2.6]{rotor_earlier}.
+However these previous proofs did not provide a bijection.
 Let us first state a technical lemma. \begin{lemma} Each equivalence class of divisor-and-rotor configurations where the degree of the divisor is at least one contains a recurrent configuration. \end{lemma} \begin{proof} Take a DRC $(x, \varrho)$ with $\deg(x)=k\geq 1$.
 As $\deg(x)\geq 1$, there exists a vertex $v$ with $x(v)>0$.
 Make a routing at $v$.
 As the resulting divisor still has degree $k$, there is once again a vertex with positive number of chips.
 For this reason, we can play a legal game as long as we wish.
 Let $l=\sum_{v\in V(G)} x(v)^+$, where $x(v)^+=max\{0,x(v)\}$.
 If at the beginning, a vertex had $x(v)=t<0$, then after some legal routings, its number of chips is necessarily larger or equal to $t$.
 (While it is negative, it is never routed, and if it ever becomes nonnegative, it never again becomes negative.)
 For the same reason, at any time, on any vertex, the number of chips is at most $l$.

 This means that there are only finitely many configurations we can reach from $(x, \varrho)$; therefore, after finitely many steps, we get some configuration for the second time.
 This one will be recurrent. \end{proof}